 Curriculum begins with the learner.
 Learners specify their learning objectives and goals.

 People learn differently.
 Community instruction will be consciously tailored to satisfy the different learning styles of the participants.
-Multimedia, visual, auditory, and kinesthetic instruction will be implemented.
+Multimodal instruction, including visual, auditory, and kinesthetic, will be implemented.

-Community members must collaborate on the curriculum and presentation.
-In the community setting, participants must
+Community members will be invited to collaborate on the curriculum and the manner of presentation.
+In the community setting, participants will articulate what subject matter is meaningful to them, and the curriculum will be developed together.

-Learners shall evaluate the effectiveness of educational approaches for improvement.
+Learners shall evaluate the effectiveness of educational approaches for continuous adaptation and improvement.

 Copyright © 2026 Suzumoto - All Rights Reserved.